oleksandr-romashko/goit-pycore-hw-04/README.md

 #### Evaluation criteria:

-1. The bot must run in an infinite loop, waiting for the user’s command.
+1. The bot must run in an infinite loop, waiting for the user's command.
 2. The bot terminates its execution if it encounters the words "close" or "exit".
 3. The bot is not case-sensitive to the input commands.
 4. The bot accepts the following commands: